dnicalek/CryptoAnalyzer/README.md

 ## Features

+- **Data Retrieval**: The CryptoAnalyzer allows users to conveniently retrieve financial instrument data using the Yahoo Finance API.
+This feature simplifies the process of collecting historical pricing data for analysis.

 - **Investment Return Calculation**: Calculate the investment return for two instruments over a specified period, enabling users to assess the profitability of their investments.

 - **Correlation Analysis**: Measure the correlation between two instruments to understand how their performance trends relate to each other, assisting users in identifying potential patterns.